Class JDFiles

 This method reads in the HTML files that JavaDoc generates for it's code documentation system, and returns all files names "package-tree.html"

-DESCRIPTION: A "Package Tree" Web-Page is the page that lists all classes present in the Package, and builds an Object Hierarchy of those classes.
+A Package-Tree Web-Page is the page that lists all classes present in the Package, and builds an Object Hierarchy of those classes.
 Links are included to each class in this Object-Oriented Inheritance Hierarchy Tree.

 Parameters: